geon/falcon/books/1/intro.md

 FLYER
 image-004.png

-# ITEM7: CAIN [Cybernetic Artificial Intelligence Nexus]
+# ITEM 7: CAIN [Cybernetic Artificial Intelligence Nexus]
 CAIN is one of the most advanced computers known to man.
 Its data banks offer information on all subjects and historical data on all Federation and alien planets.
 Its memory banks are continuously updated with information concerning the Time- holes and it is able to link with the massive memory banks of the TIME Service Computer at the Eiger Vault.
 A holophone, through which you can contact any other holophone in the Federation, is built into CAIN and you also have access to most of the files kept by TIME.
 CAIN answers to your spoken commands and runs the Time Machine for you.
 It can display information visually, via the terminal screen, or verbally, using its melodic chimes.

 # ITEM 8: BLASTER [see accompanying specifications]